 The Boy King puts the fear in no one.
 His feeble declarations about “What I will not accept is . . .”?
 Came across as empty foot stamping, like a step parent vainly trying to assert authority over defiant adopted teenagers, knowing the argument already lost.
 One can only shudder thinking how world capitals internalize it.

-Wonks who argue about his failure to raise details about this or that in his energy bill?
+Wonks who argue his failure to raise details about this or that in his energy bill?
 More Norwood-Dingell inside baseball irrelevance.
-To the average American not focused on what the D.C. circle-jerk does every 4 hours they get the disasters unfolding.
-They understand the lies and incompetence, they get it that beaches and oceans are ruined; they see once again feared corporate mendacity; they see and have enormous empathy for dying animals, reefs and ecosystems.
+To the average American not focused on what the D.C. circle-jerk, they get the disasters unfolding.
+They understand lies and incompetence, they see beaches and oceans ruined; they know corporate mendacity; they feel enormous empathy for dying animals, reefs and ecosystems.